aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     Likely cause based on the information given by Python:
         You wrote an expression like
             ... = variable_name
-        where <...>, on the left hand-side of the equal sign, is or includes an actual object
+        where <...>, on the left-hand side of the equal sign, is or includes an actual object
         and is not simply the name of a variable.